 The Veterinary Forensic Sciences Laboratory (VFSL) is committed to providing forensic services for all animals, including companion animals, livestock, and wildlife.

-The VFSL is recognized as a leader in veterinary forensic sciences and we are located in Gainesville, Florida.
-The VFSL provides veterinary forensic sciences services to government agencies (law enforcement, animal services/control, state attorney offices), humane societies, veterinarians, and the public.
+The VFSL is recognized as a leader in veterinary forensic science, and we are located in Gainesville, Florida.
+The VFSL provides veterinary forensic sciences services to government agencies (law enforcement, animal services/control, state attorney offices), humane societies, game wardens, veterinarians, attorneys, and the public.

 Frequently Asked Questions